Jonathan Afolabi: Bohemians

 On 5 August 2022, Afolabi returned home to Dublin, signing for League of Ireland Premier Division club Bohemians.
 Afolabi was awarded the League of Ireland Player of the Month award for July 2023, after scoring nine total goals over seven consecutive games.
 He finished the 2023 League of Ireland Premier Division season as the joint-top league goalscorer and was named in the PFAI Team of the Year.
 He opened the scoring in the 2023 FAI Cup final but the Bohs lost the game to St Patrick's Athletic.

 Kortrijk

 On 29 December 2023, it was announced that Afolabi would be joining Belgian Pro League side Kortrijk for an undisclosed fee, from 1 January 2024 on a contract until June 2026.
 Afolabi made his debut on 20 January 2024, coming on as a substitute in a league victory away to Standard Liège.
 Afolabi scored his first goal for De Kerels in a league draw away to Club Brugge.
+In July 2024, he was subject to a bid from Turkish Süper Lig side Sivasspor for a reported fee of €550,000, but the move didn't materialise in the end.
+After spending the 2024–25 season out on loan at Cambuur, he returned to the club for the 2025–26 season, but after making just 2 appearances that season it was announced on 9 May 2026 that he would be released by Kortrijk at the end of his contract.

 Cambuur loan

 On 2 September 2024, Afolabi signed for Eerste Divisie club Cambuur on a season long loan.
 In April 2025, Cambuur manager Henk de Jong confirmed that Afolabi would no longer play for the club due to being 'difficult'.
+On 9 May 2026, Kortrijk announced the departure of Afolabi at the end of the season.

+Shamrock Rovers

+On 4 July 2026, Afolabi returned to Ireland, signing a multi-year contract with Shamrock Rovers, where he had previously played in his academy days.
+On 14 July 2026 he made his debut for the club, replacing Graham Burke from the bench in a 5–1 win over Floriana in the UEFA Champions League.
+On 7 August 2026, he scored his first goal for the club, the winner in a 3–2 victory at home to Dundalk.